superduper-io/superduper/docs/blog/2023-10-09-introducing.md

 <!--truncate-->

-AI models can allow users to extract valuable information out of their existing data stores (databases, data lakes, data warehouses), in a host of different ways: semantic search, retrieval augmented generation, visual classification, conditional image generation, recommendation systems, anomaly and fraud detection, image search, multimodal search, time-series analysis and much more.
+AI models can allow users to extract valuable information out of their existing data stores (databases, data lakes, data warehouses), in a host of different ways: semantic search, retrieval augmented generation, visual classification, conditional image generation, recommendation systems, anomaly and fraud detection, image search, multimodal search, time-series analysis and much, much more.

 In the AI-powered future, a full-featured data application will have five parts: